microsoft/tfs-cli/docs/buildtasks.md

 You need to be in the top level Agent Pool Administrators group to manipulate tasks [See here](https://msdn.microsoft.com/Library/vs/alm/Build/agents/admin)

-Account admins can add users to that group
+Account admins can add users to that group.

 ## Create